 - Inability to achieve an orgasm

-If you have depression and are noticing a reduced interest in sex or problems with sexual functioning, it is important for you and your doctor to figure out if the cause of sexual dysfunction is the depression, the antidepressant you may be taking, or some other medical explanation.
-There are ways to manage the sexual side effects of antidepressant medicines without compromising treatment.
-Your doctor might try newer antidepressants that may not dampen the libido or sexual response, or they may prescribe another medication to try to counteract sexual side effects, which can be taken in tandem with the antidepressant.
+If you have depression and are noticing a reduced interest in sex or problems in having sex, it is important for you and your doctor to figure out if the cause is the depression, the antidepressant you may be taking, or some other medical explanation.
+There are ways to manage the sexual side effects of antidepressant medicines without interfering with your treatment.
+Your doctor might try newer antidepressants that may not decrease your libido or sexual response.
+Or they may prescribe another medication to try to counteract sexual side effects, which can be taken along with the antidepressant.